Find Batch-biased SVGs

 Refine SVGs by Removing Batch-Affected Outliers

-Finally, we obtain a refined set of spatially variable genes (SVGs)
+Finally, we obtain a refined set of SVGs by removing the batch-biased

-by removing the identified outliers based on user-defined thresholds for
+SVGs based on user-defined thresholds for nSD_dev and

 Here, we use the results from bias_both, which applied